 There are multiple forms of diabetic retinopathy, and only your doctor can determine your particular form.
 With one form, blood vessels may swell and leak fluid.
 In another, abnormal new blood vessels grow on the surface of the retina.

 Concerned about the onset of diabetic retinopathy?
-Call and schedule a preventative eye examination today.
+Please call us at 503.657.0321 to schedule a preventative eye examination today with Our doctors.